Effective 1st of April 2023

 During the collection of your personal data, we will inform you if certain data must obligatorily be entered or if it is optional.
 The compulsory data is required for the operation of the Services.
 Regarding the optional data, you are completely free to supply this or not.
 We also inform you of the possible consequences of any failure to reply.

 The following will have access to your personal data:

-Other possible recipients of your personal data may include public bodies, exclusively to fulfil our legal obligations, judicial officers, ministerial officers and debt recovery organisations.
+Other possible recipients of your personal data may include public bodies, exclusively to fulfill our legal obligations, judicial officers, ministerial officers, and debt recovery organizations.

 Your personal data will not be transferred, rented, leased or exchanged to/with third parties.

 Regarding data regarding the management of Clients and prospects:

 Your personal data will not be stored any longer than the time strictly necessary to the management of our business relationship with you.
 However, personal data making it possible to establish proof of a right or a contract, or data that must be stored to ensure compliance with a legal obligation will be stored for the period stated in the applicable law.

 Regarding any possible prospection operations targeting Clients, their data may be stored for a period of three years from the end of the business relationship.